 Whenever a dog gets in the water, it brings in a considerable amount of debris equal to the amount three humans would bring.
 The pool water may also remove all the fallen or broken hair from your dog’s body, eventually affecting the filter.

-Dog hair may spread germs and parasites in the water, which is terrible for other dogs, especially humans.
+Dog hair may spread germs and parasites in the water, which is terrible for other dogs and humans.
 Make sure that your dog is clean enough to get in the pool.
-It can only happen if you clean your dog regularly.
+This can only happen if you clean your dog regularly.

 Dog nails are as harmful as dog hair.
 Dog nails can tear the plastic lining of the pool, so make sure that you keep your dog away from pools that have vinyl or plastic lining, or make sure to trim your dog’s nails whenever they grow.
 Keeps your dog away from damaging any tools and toys in the pool.